pigeonposse/dovenv/docs/guide/utils/api.md

 ```

 Any type
 Same as `any` type.
-Used only for prevent ts errors
+Used only for prevent ts errors.

 ***